a7ul/blog/src/pages/graphql-auth/index.md

 ## apollo-server-express (Apollo Server Express)

-In the case of Apollo Server with Express or similar, you can authenticate the user even before the request reaches the apollo server.
+In the case of Apollo Server with Express or similar, we can authenticate the user even before the request reaches the apollo server using an express middleware.
-Hence, here if the jwt is expired we could return early with a 401 error to the client.
+For example, if we are using JWT for authentication and if we receive a request with an expired jwt, we could return early with a 401 error to the client.

 ```js
 import { ApolloServer, gql } from 'apollo-server-express';